 SPRINGFIELD — Gov. Rod Blagojevich’s renewed push for a statewide ban on assault weapons may not be called for a vote this spring.

-One of his top allies in the General Assembly said on Monday the issue might be just too contentious to move forward before lawmakers are scheduled to adjourn April 7.
+On Monday, one of his top allies in the General Assembly said the issue might be just too contentious to move forward before lawmakers are scheduled to adjourn for the spring on April 7.

-"I don't think anything will happen with that," said Senate President Emil Jones, D-Chicago, co-chairman of the governor's re-election effort.
+"I don’t think anything will happen with that," said Senate President Emil Jones, D-Chicago, who is co-chairman of the governor’s re-election effort.
 "It would be very difficult to pass that over here."

 That assessment comes just five weeks after Blagojevich made the assault weapons ban a cornerstone of his State of the State speech.

 A federal ban on the weapons expired in September 2004 and Blagojevich wants Illinois lawmakers to approve legislation to ban the manufacture, possession and delivery of semiautomatic assault weapons, assault weapons attachments, large capacity ammunition feeding devices and the .50 caliber rifle.

 An attempt to pass a state version of the federal law in May 2005 fell short in the Illinois House by three votes.

 Since then, supporters have been working to craft amendments to the legislation aimed at securing votes for the proposal.
 Steve Brown, a spokesman for House Speaker Michael Madigan, D-Chicago, said backers of the ban want to make sure they have enough support before it is called for another vote.

 "It’s going to be a close vote either way," said Brown.

 Gun rights advocates have argued that the federal assault weapons ban didn’t have any effect on national crime rates.
 They also have argued that such a ban would hurt hunters, sportsmen and gun collectors.